-Erika Stearly is convinced that contemporary realities are complex enough to sustain multiple approaches to painting.
+Using a combination of watercolor and acrylic paint, Stearly quickly sketches in the setting.
+Despite being loosely rendered, exaggerated and often brightly colored, the collection of domestic items depicted still manage to evoke the sense of a particular place.
+Stearly's paintings are often titled by street address or named after the people who live there.
+She is convinced that contemporary realities are complex enough to sustain multiple approaches to painting.
 As a result, she integrates representational image-making with abstraction’s emphasis on materiality and mark-making in her interior paintings to depict the beautiful clutter of domestic items.
-Often named using the street addresses of the residences depicted, the imagery in her paintings balance an impulse to faithfully render the objects against the emphasis on the hand of the artist.
+The imagery in her paintings balance an impulse to faithfully render the objects against the emphasis on the hand of the artist.
 The combination of abstraction and representation romanticizes these spaces in a way that invites the viewer to construct their own narrative of the scene.

-Her paintings, which are both fictional and biographical, have been featured in dozens of juried and invitational exhibitions around the country in recent years, including recent exhibitions in Philadelphia and Los Angeles.
-She is the recipient of several artist grants, most recently through the Puffin Foundation and the Black Rock Arts Foundation for her work with Take a Painting, an interactive painting installation.
-Her studio practice has been supported through Fellowships and Residencies at Wilson College, Kutztown University, and Penn State University, where she taught undergraduate painting.
-Recent group exhibitions have included Bound Unbound IV at the University of South Dakota, The New Now through Inliquid in Philadelphia, and freshstART through the McCall Family Foundation in Los Angeles.
-She is a graduate of Kutztwon University, where she completed her BFA in 2009 and a graduate from Indiana University of Pennsylvania, where she completed her MFA in 2014.
+Her paintings, which are both fictional and biographical, have been featured in exhibitions around the world.
+She is the recipient of several artist grants, most recently through the Puffin Foundation and the Black Rock Arts Foundation for her work with Take a Painting, her 2013 interactive painting installation.
+Stearly has been supported through Fellowships and Residencies at Wilson College, Kutztown University, and Penn State University, where she taught undergraduate painting.
+She is a graduate of Kutztown University, where she completed her BFA in 2009 and a graduate from Indiana University of Pennsylvania, where she completed her MFA in 2014.